2013 Institutional and Program Resources Survey

 Critical Incident Database

-In advance of the launch of the live Critical Incident Database, members are invited to use the template to collect and manage essential incident information for their programs and students abroad.
+In advance of the launch of the live Critical Incident Database, members were invited to use the template to collect and manage essential incident information for their programs and students abroad.

-The Forum's Incident Database Pilot project sought to track the types and number of incidents and provide information about the patterns of incidents based on variables such as location and program type through a consistent, standardized reporting mechanism.
+The Forum's Incident Database Pilot project sought to track incidents and provide information about the patterns of incidents through a consistent, standardized reporting mechanism.
 The Pilot Project collected this data between August 15, 2009 and February 1, 2010.
-A Preliminary Report on the data collection methods, sample, profile of participating institutions and programs, and incidents reported is now available:

 Other Database Resources